agate-rain/gyftee/README.md

-# gyftee
+# Gyftee

 Get personalized, surprising and irreverent gift ideas for your family and friends.

 ## User Flow